Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

     Quality of Life:
       [ ] -
     Interaction:
-      [ ] - Set default selection for main menu for keyboard control [ ] - Expand area for perfect hit chance on border runner system [ ] - Bound missile mini-game to area2d, check update_cursor for area2d mouse checking code
+      [ ] - Border runner system went off twice and cancelled the first one out [ ] - Set default selection for main menu for keyboard control [ ] - Expand area for perfect hit chance on border runner system [ ] - Bound missile mini-game to area2d, check update_cursor for area2d mouse checking code